 I’ve been very impressed with the way that Dr Strang and the NS Government has been handling this virus.
-It has reached Nova Scotia now, and we currently have 21 cases.
-That amount will certainly increase now that travellers are arriving back home.
 The measures that we, as a municipal, provincial, and federal government have put in place are to try and limit the spread of the virus.

 The measures that we have put in place are to limit the community spread of the virus, but it isn’t just up to the government.
 We also have a responsibility to help limit the spread of the virus through measures like:

 - Self Isolation for 14 days – If you are sick, return home from a trip, or may have been near someone who may have the virus then you need to self isolate for 14 days.
 This means that you quarantine yourself, in your own home or somewhere else, and have absolutely no near physical contact with anyone.
 You should have groceries and other items delivered, so that you avoid stores.
 You can’t have friends over for coffee or dinner.
 You can not be in close contact with anyone.
 In some cases this means staying in a separate part of the same house.
 You are able to go outside, so long as you are not near people.

 - Physical Distancing of at least 6 feet – When you do go out, whether you are in Self Isolation or not, you should be at least 6 feet away from any person.
 This reduces, dramatically, the possibility of the droplets reaching you.
 It also reminds us to not touch another person, since this virus also spreads on contact.

 - No Social Gatherings of more than 5 people – This is to help limit the community spread.
 We have seen many places, around the planet, where there are big and small parties, where people are gathered together, where there are no protections taken.
 We are trying to limit or eliminate community spread before it starts, so that the virus doesn’t overwhelm the health care system here in Nova Scotia.